 The Lee County MPO’s vision is to have a multi-jurisdictional, integrated multi-modal transportation system that safely and efficiently moves people and goods to, through and within our area.
 This system will enable Lee County and the surrounding areas to flourish in the global marketplace.
 The Lee County MPO strives to include and promotes public participation in every aspect of its planning processes.

 As this region continues to grow, the MPO sharpens its focus on each mode of transportation and asks:

-In Lee County’s next five, 10, 25 years, where are expanded or new roadways required to move drivers and their passengers more efficiently from home to work, to school, to shopping and entertainment centers?
+In Lee County’s next five, 10, 25 years, where are expanded or new roadways required for efficient and safe movement of people and goods?
+How can the transportation system support economic development?
+How will autonomous vehicles change future transportation system needs?
 Where would a complete streets approach benefit neighborhoods or areas needing more sidewalk and bicycle/pedestrian pathways?
 Will Lee Tran need more buses to cover new routes?
-What projects will Southwest Florida International Airport prioritize as it manages increasing growth?
+What projects will Southwest Florida International Airport prioritize to accommodate expanding air and freight travel related to increasing growth?
 How will rail serve this area in our future?
-Could a seaport play a role here?

 These are important questions, and in partnership with transportation agencies and with assistance from planning and engineering consultants, the MPO addresses them through updates to existing planning studies and documents along with additional studies that evaluate new conditions.
 As always, the MPO seeks early and continual involvement from all members of the public as these studies and plans are developed and reviewed.
 Outreach especially considers the interests of people whose needs may not be well served by the existing transportation system, such as low income and minority households and people with limited personal mobility.
 Throughout it all, the MPO provides complete information, timely public notice, and full public access to decisions and documents.